 Needing no introduction Le Creuset ceramic cookware widely regarded as one of the worlds best kitchenware brands.
 It’s also ever so lovely to look at.

 We love our French cookware it’s such a pleasure to use.
 Right up there has to be Le Creuset ceramic cookware.
 It is undoubtedly one of the most popular cookware brands in the world.
-In fact, Le Creuset has been producing cookware for nearly a 100 years.
+In fact, Le Creuset has been producing cookware for nearly 100 years.
 They have a reputation for manufacturing high-end quality cookware designed to last for years and years.
 Since 1925, Le Creuset has been manufacturing cast iron cookware in their Fresnoy-le-Grand factory in France and still do to this day.

 The French cookware company also makes lovely ceramic cookware and tableware.
 These ceramics made with the same care and standard as their original cast iron products.
-Add to the fact Le Creuset has so many lovely colours to choice from.
+Add to the fact Le Creuset has so many lovely colours to choose from.

 Over the years, Le Creuset has continued to expand the variety and range of products.
 These include; toughened non-stick pans, silicone kitchenware utensils, and a variety of wine accessories and of course ceramic cookware.

-Le Creuset ceramic cookware.
+Le Creuset ceramic cookware

 Ceramic cookware has risen in popularity over the past few years.
 One of the main reasons is that ceramic cookware can come in so many exciting colours and sizes that suit every kitchen task.
 We are moving beyond the standard white ceramic dinner plate.
 While white ceramics have a clean look more and more people are opting for more warm, fun colours.

 The ceramic coating on earthenware makes the cookware become non-porous.
-It also makes the surface more non-stick, while no where as non-stick as Teflon, it is more non-stick and easier to clean than stainless steel.
+It also makes the surface more non-stick, while nowhere as non-stick as Teflon, it is more non-stick and easier to clean than stainless steel.
 For more benefits of ceramic kitchenware.